CognitiveScale/cortex-fabric-examples/cortex-python-lib-examples/gcs-connection-skill/docs/gcs-connection-skill/README.md

-TODO's:
-- match file structure of existing examples
-- add README & UPDATE SECRET NAMES & VALUES
-- Replace test module with main script that runs everything with the Python Client/CLI
-- Add description of example to top level README

 ### Cortex-Python Library Example: GCS Connection Example

 Cortex Skill (job) example for working with a GCS Cortex Connection.
 This demonstrates: